 The Canadian Constitution

-Our Constitution also provides for a judiciary, the judges who preside over cases before the courts.
-The role of the judiciary is to interpret and apply the law and the Constitution, and to give impartial judgments in all cases, whether they involve public law, such as a criminal case, or private (civil) law, such as a dispute over a contract.
-They also contribute to the common law when they interpret previous decisions or set new precedents.
+Our Constitution also includes provisions relating to the judicial branch of government, composed of judges.
+The judiciary must interpret and apply the law and the Constitution, and give impartial judgments in all cases, whether they involve public law, such as a criminal case, or private law, such as a dispute over a contract.

-The Constitution provides only for federally appointed judges.
-Provincial judges are appointed to office under provincial laws.
+The Constitution only provides for federally appointed judges.
+Provincial judges are appointed under provincial laws.

 What is a federal system?

-Under Canada’s federal system of government the authority or “jurisdiction” to make laws is divided between the Parliament of Canada and the provincial and territorial legislatures.
-Parliament can make laws for all Canada, but only about matters assigned to it by the Constitution.
-A provincial or territorial legislature, likewise, can make laws only about matters over which it has been assigned jurisdiction.
-This means these laws apply only within the province's borders.
+The Parliament of Canada and the provincial and territorial legislatures both have the authority or jurisdiction to make laws.
+Parliament can make laws for all of Canada, but only about matters the Constitution assigns to it.
+A provincial or territorial legislature can only make laws about matters within the province's borders.

 There are also local or municipal governments.
-They are created under provincial laws and can make bylaws regulating a variety of local matters, such as zoning, smoking, pesticide use, parking, business regulations, and construction permits.
+They are created under provincial laws and can make bylaws that regulate a variety of local matters: zoning, smoking, pesticide use, parking, business regulations, and construction permits.

-Finally, Aboriginal peoples in Canada have different types of government.
-For example, Indian bands can have a range of governmental powers over reserve lands under the federal Indian Act.
-Other Aboriginal governments, such as self-governments, exercise governmental powers as a result of specific agreements negotiated with the federal and provincial or territorial governments.
+Aboriginal peoples in Canada have different types of government.
+For example, First Nations can have a range of governmental powers over reserve lands under the federal Indian Act.
+Other Aboriginal governments, such as self-governments, exercise these powers as a result of agreements they have negotiated with the federal and provincial or territorial governments.